The Best Pre Workout Meal and Post Workout Meal

 The body produces many enzymes to store energy in the muscles and build muscle shortly after a workout.
 Take advantage of the environment in the body and eat protein and healthy fats and carbs.
 Every time you eat, you activate the growth pathways of the body and post-workout is the best time to enable growth.
 Always!

 The combination of fat, protein, and carbs activate growth the most but the combination of fat and carbs isn’t far behind.
 If you are looking to cut weight you never want to eat things like ice cream, french fries, or popcorn with butter.
-Instead, choose fat or carbs.
-Follow a keto-diet most of the time, and once a week before and after leg day, use carbs without fat to increase your insulin and level off hunger hormones.
+Instead, choose fat or carbs at each meal.
+Follow a keto-diet most of the time, and once a week before and after leg day, use carbs without fat, (if you’re cutting weight) to increase your insulin and level off hunger hormones.

 What The Post Workout Meal Looks Like

 The number one objective with eating is to get the nutrients our bodies need.
-So, lots of high nutrient vegetables in the soup are necessary.
 I use coconut milk as my source of energy, and spices like curry are excellent antioxidants.
 I would add another source of protein to this meal like grass-finished beef, or seafood.
+Whey in the form of Kefir or yogurt is part of every post workout meal to get all the fast acting essential amino acids.

 If you are a high-intensity athlete like a professional hockey player, you will have a hard time replenishing carbohydrates to maintain a high level of performance day after day.
 Experts recommend eating about a cup full of easy-to-absorb, high-carb foods, like pasta, rice, or potatoes, every half hour after intense exercise for the next four hours.

-Glutamine has been proven to increase recovery significantly.
+Glutamine has been proven to increase recovery significantly as seen in this study.
 Putting a scoop in a post-workout drink is a great way to ensure you get it in your diet.
-Creatine-monohydrate is also suitable for short term bulking up.
+Creatine-monohydrate shows fabulous results for bulking up.
 Only use these products short term or they can be carcinogenic as well.

-Using mocha green tea can be excellent also.
+Using mocha green tea can be excellent for bulking up or cutting also.
 The epigallocatechin gallate or EGCG in green tea diverts calories away from fat cells and into muscle cells.
 Use green tea with your meals, especially on cheat meal day.

 Commercial Pre-Workout Supplements